 - The contrast gradients were very good.
 The darkest blue band blended into the black background and the upper two red shades appeared to merge together but otherwise distinct bands were visible.

 - The monitor demonstrated ‘excellent visibility’ in the black level test.
 This was due in part to the low end tonal enhancements explored previously with the first two shades in particular appearing lighter than they should.
 The second block also has quite heavy static dithering.
 This was also evident on some of the other blocks but was generally much finer and better masked.
 As usual for a TN panel there was a noticeable gamma shift evident if you moved your head vertically in particular.

-- Performance in the white saturation test was reasonably good on the XL2420T.
+- Performance in the white saturation test was reasonably good.
 The second-last block was difficult to see and the last block invisible (not helped by the slight haze of the screen surface).
 Elsewhere the blocks were readily visible, but TN gamma shift was once again evident.
 You could reveal all of the blocks by raising the monitor height and lowering your head so you’re looking up at it – but this goes against the point of this test.

 - The greyscale gradient appeared remarkably smooth.
 Some slight temporal dithering was evident at the darkest quarter but this was masked well.